 Supplements to the Protective Security Act (August 2020)

-To strengthen the protection of Sweden's security, the Government proposes supplements to the Protective Security Act (2018: 585).
-They have therefore decided on a law council referral with proposals for amendments to the Protective Security Act that apply to transfers of security-sensitive activities.
-The proposal aim to prevent potential sales that could harm the security of Sweden.
+To strengthen the protection of Sweden's security, the Government proposed supplements to the Protective Security Act (2018: 585).
+They have therefore decided on amendments to the Protective Security Act that apply to transfers of security-sensitive activities.
+The supplements aim to prevent potential sales that could harm the security of Sweden.

 The supplements include the following: